archi-Doc/Tinyhand/README.md

         public MyClass()
-        {// Tinyhand requires default constructor for deserialization process. this.MemberNotNull(); // optional (.NET 5): Informs the compiler that field or property members are set non-null values by TinyhandSerializer.
+        {// Tinyhand requires default constructor for deserialization process.
             // this.Reconstruct(TinyhandSerializerOptions.Standard); // optional: Call Reconstruct() to actually create instances of members.
         }
     }